isomerpages/moe-compassvalesec/_our-programmes/Student Development Programmes/CCE: Sexuality Education.md

 or their friends are involved in an unhealthy relationship</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>• Know there are healthy ways of coping with broken relationships, and
+<p>• know there are healthy ways of coping with broken relationships, and
-family and friends are important pillars of support •Recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims•Understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being</p>
+family and friends are important pillars of support •recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims •understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being</p>
-<p>• Understand the importance of ensuring that non-verbal messages match
+<p>•understand the importance of ensuring that non-verbal messages match
 with verbal ones, when communicating personal and emotional boundaries in a relationship</p>
 </td>